mcmoodoo/mcmoodoo/src/content/BlogPosts/explorinig-mimic.md

 The task logic lives in AssemblyScript and must export two things: the generated input type and a main function that receives those inputs.
 This all comes together in the `./src/task.ts` file—where the actual task is defined.

-So I grabbed example code from [Mimic’s tutorial](https://docs.mimic.fi/examples/build-a-simple-task) and implemented it in `src/task.ts`:
+So I grabbed example code from <a href="https://docs.mimic.fi/examples/build-a-simple-task" target="_blank" rel="noopener noreferrer">Mimic’s tutorial</a> and implemented it in `src/task.ts`:

 ```diff
 +import {